wow-company/iknowledgebase/readme.txt

 iknowledgebase is distributed under the terms of the GNU GPL

 == Changelog ==
+= 1.3.6 =
+* Fixed: Show private posts in the widget 'Iknowledgebase Current Nav' for users with permission to read_private_posts.

+= 1.3.5 =
+* Fixed: minor bugs

 = 1.3.3 =
 * Fixed: minor bug with sidebar